pass-culture/pass-culture-app-native/doc/standards/testStrategy.deprecated.md

 - To avoid `act` warnings:
   - put your expectation in `await waitFor()`
   - if the warning is still here, try to flush promises with `await flushPromises` or try to add `await superFlushWithAct()`, and pass a `number` greater than `50` _(default)_ to flush more promises
-  - try to use `waitForExpect` each time you anticipate expectations that should be made after the execution of asynchrone actions.
 - To test an expected error, clean it from your test (we already have the test description):
   - Use `jest.spyOn(global.console, 'error').mockImplementationOnce(() => null)` before each test